 New Cross is a vibrant area in South East London that's situated just 10 minutes by train from the centre of the city.

-Described by The New York Times as a hub of creative talent, the area has a thriving music and arts scene, fantastic restaurants, buzzing cafes, and a genuinely diverse and eclectic population.
-What's more, it was recently voted the best place in South East London for renting.
+Described in The New York Times as a hub of creative talent, the area has a thriving music and arts scene, fantastic restaurants, buzzing cafes, and a genuinely diverse and eclectic population.
+What's more, it was recently voted in the Rentonomy website as the best place in South East London for renting.

 Want to find out more?
-Download our Little book of London, or read Time Out's guide to New Cross.
+Download our Little Book of London (PDF download), or read Time Out's guide to New Cross.

 What our students say about New Cross